agforero/agforero.github.io/index.md

 I've also had a ceaseless interest in the world of history and political science.
 Games like *Civilization III* certainly helped propel that forward, where I spent half of my time reading the *Civilopedia* instead of actually playing the game.
 Now, it's games like *Europa Universalis IV* and *Civilization* that continue to bring my love of history to the screen.

 I have a great appreciation for the creation of patterns, the efficiency of algorithms and the conciseness of operations.
 I have always held 4X games dear for their ability to elegantly envelop users in an intricate world of strategy based around real-life nations and figureheads.
-Whether it's in the field of history or not, I hope to one day create software that is widely applicable, easily understood, and readily adaptable.
+Within the field of history or not, I aim to create software that is widely applicable, easily understood, and readily adaptable.

 ### Some other fun facts about me!